spark-94/BBS/README.md

     step3_bbs_assembly.inp

+which reads the following files

+    toppar.str (for reading CHARMM force field parameters) crystal_image.str (for setting up PBC & Crystal system) checkfft.py (for calc. numbers of grids for PME) setup_dihe_rest.str (for dihedral restraint)
+        - modified from membrane_restraint2.str form Membrane-Builder

 which generates output PSF, CRD, PDB, and system information in

 	./charmm: CHARMM outputs
 	./openmm: Inputs for OpenMM simulations

 	The following scripts are read
 		toppar.str (for reading CHARMM force field parameters)